MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 In this example, we'll enable and then disable the guest file copy integration service on the "chost" virtual machine seen above.

-1. See what intergration services are running
+1. See what integration services are running

   ``` PowerShell
   Get-VMIntegrationService -VMName "chost"